microsoft/BotFramework-WebChat/README.md

 This repository contains code for the Bot Framework Web Chat component.
 The Bot Framework Web Chat component is a highly-customizable web-based client for the Bot Framework V4 SDK.
 The Bot Framework SDK v4 enable developers to model conversation and build sophisticated bot applications.

-This repo is part the [Microsoft Bot Framework](https://github.com/microsoft/botframework) - a comprehensive framework for building enterprise-grade conversational AI experiences.
+This repo is part of the [Microsoft Bot Framework](https://github.com/microsoft/botframework) - a comprehensive framework for building enterprise-grade conversational AI experiences.

 ## Migrating from Web Chat v3 to v4

 There are three possible paths that migration might take when migrating from v3 to v4.
 First, please compare your beginning scenario:

-### My current website integrate Web Chat using an `<iframe>` element obtained from Azure Bot Services.
+### My current website integrates Web Chat using an `<iframe>` element obtained from Azure Bot Services.
 I want to upgrade to v4.

 Starting from May 2019, we are rolling out v4 to websites that integrate Web Chat using `<iframe>` element.
 Please refer to [the embed documentation](https://github.com/Microsoft/BotFramework-WebChat/tree/master/packages/embed) for information on integrating Web Chat using `<iframe>`.